 NHS R&D review of amendments: For studies led from Northern Ireland, Scotland or Wales involving the NHS/HSC, all amendments should be notified to NHS/HSC R&D. This applies both to substantial and non-substantial amendments.

-Gene therapy or stem cell clinical trials: Responsibility for ethical approval and subsequent amendment of these trials is provided by one of the Health Research Authority's NHS Research Ethics Committees flagged to review Gene Therapy or Stem Cell Clinical Trials (see Gene Therapy Advisory Committee resource below).
+Gene therapy, xenotransplantation or stem cell clinical trials: Responsibility for ethical approval and subsequent amendment of these trials is provided by one of the Health Research Authority's NHS Research Ethics Committees flagged to review Gene Therapy or Stem Cell Clinical Trials (see Gene Therapy Advisory Committee resource below).

 University Research Offices / Sponsor: Similarly you should notify University Research Offices and your study sponsor of any amendments.
 Any external audit of your study will monitor adherence to the most recently approved protocol.